 Some people call them a return to the best of small-town communities.
 Others say they are like a traditional village or the close-knit neighbourhood where they grew up, while futurists call them an altogether new response to social, economic and environmental challenges of the 21st century.
 Each holds a piece of the truth.
 Cohousing is a concept that came to North America in 1988 from Denmark where it emerged over 25 years ago.
 It describes neighbourhoods that combine the autonomy of private dwellings with the advantages of shared resources and community living.

 Cohousing provides personal privacy combined with the benefits of living in a community where people know and interact with their neighbours.
-It’s about living in a way that’s responsive to a world that has changed dramatically in the last fifty years-a world in which the home life has changed, women are integral in the labour force, resource limitations and environmental concerns are on the rise, and many people feel over extended.
+It’s about living in a way that’s responsive to a world that has changed dramatically in the last fifty years-a world in which the home life has changed, women are integral in the labour force, resource limitations and environmental concerns are on the rise, and many people feel overextended.
 Cohousing offers hope in our often dissociated society.
 Through cohousing, we can build a better place to live, a place where we know our neighbours, a place where we can enjoy a rich sense of community and contribute to a more sustainable world.The concept is called co-housing and it originated in Denmark.
 Now it's big on the west coast of North America and is gaining ground across Canada, as people search for new forms of community, support and caring.
-A great idea if you are interested followi[ by starting your research at the sites mentioned in this post.
+I think cohousing is great idea if you are interested you can start by looking at the sites mentioned in this post.